soteria-security/AzureInspect/README.md

 * *SelectedInspectors* is the name or names of the inspector or inspectors you wish to run with AzureInspect.
 If multiple inspectors are selected they must be comma separated.
 Only the named inspectors will be run.
 * *ExcludedInspectors*  is the name or names of the inspector or inspectors you wish to prevent from running with AzureInspect.
 If multiple inspectors are selected they must be comma separated.
 All modules other included modules will be run.

-When you execute AzureInspect with *-Auth MFA*, it may produce several graphical login prompts that you must sequentially log into.
-This is normal behavior as Exchange, SharePoint etc. have separate administration modules and each requires a different login session.
+When you execute AzureInspect with *-Auth MFA*, it may produce one or more graphical login prompts that you must sequentially log into.
+This is normal behavior.
 If you simply log in the requested number of times, AzureInspect should begin to execute.
-This is the opposite of fun and we're seeking a workaround, but needless to say we feel the results are worth the minute spent looking at MFA codes.

 As AzureInspect executes, it will steadily print status updates indicating which inspection task is running.

 AzureInspect may take some time to execute.
 This time scales with the size and complexity of the environment under test.
-For example, some inspection tasks involve scanning the account configuration of all users.
-This may occur near-instantly for an organization with 50 users, or could take entire minutes (!) for an organization with 10000.
+For example, some inspection tasks involve scanning the configuration of all Azure machine assets.
+This may occur near-instantly for an organization with a handful of assets, or could take entire minutes (!) for an organization with 10000.

 # Output